pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 void embiggen_if_necessary()
 ------------
 * Called whenever we attempt to increase the list size
-* Checks if backing array is full, and if so, allocate a new array 150% the size of the original, copy the items over to the new array, and deallocate the original one.
+* If each array slot in every link is filled and we want to add a new item, allocate and append a new link by transforming the tail node into a usable item array container that points to a freshly-allocated tail node
 * If we fail to allocate nodes, throw a bad_alloc exception

 void shrink_if_necessary()
 ------------
 * Called whenever we attempt to decrease the list size
-* Because we don't want the list to waste too much memory, whenever the array's size is >= 100 slots and fewer than half the slots are used, allocate a new array 50% the size of the original, copy the items over to the new array, and deallocate the original one.
+* Because we don't want the list to waste too much memory, whenever more than half of the arrays are unused (they would all be at the end of the chain), we deallocate half the arrays by traversing to the last node to keep, then dropping each subsequent node until we reach the tail
-* If we fail to allocate nodes, throw a bad_alloc exception

 T replace(const T& element, size_t position)
 ------------